Medically Reviewed by Jilian Lopiano

 Table of Contents

-Without a doubt, dental implants placement is the best option for the replacement of missing teeth.
+Without a doubt, dental implants in Tijuana placement is the best option for the replacement of missing teeth.
 Since they not only help to recover the appearance and chewing function, but also work in a similar way to bone, so that there is no risk of long term bone loss.
 However, their care must be long term since, otherwise, there is a risk that can affect oral health: peri-implant diseases.
-We will tell you what they are, how they could be avoided and their treatment.
+In our Dental Clinic in Tijuana we will tell you what they are, how they could be avoided and their treatment.